MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-database.md

 # Example: Use the Azure libraries to create a database

-This example demonstrates how to use the Azure SDK management libraries in a Python script to create an Azure MySQL database.
+This example demonstrates how to use the Azure SDK management libraries in a Python script to create an Azure Database for MySQL flexible server instance and database.
 It also provides a simple script to query the database using the mysql-connector library (not part of the Azure SDK).
-You can use similar code to create a PostgreSQL database.
+You can use similar code to create an Azure Database for PostgreSQL flexible server instance and database.

 [Equivalent Azure CLI commands](#for-reference-equivalent-azure-cli-commands) are at later in this article.
 If you prefer to use the Azure portal, see [Create a MySQL server](/azure/mysql/flexible-server/quickstart-create-server-portal) or [Create a PostgreSQL server](/azure/postgresql/flexible-server/quickstart-create-server-portal).